 We would obviously prefer to meet in person.
-However, one of the big advantages of moving online is that we can bring in guest speakers from much further afield – star speakers who we just could not manage to attract normally.
+However, moving online has meant that we can bring in guest speakers from much further afield – star speakers who we just could not manage to attract normally.

-On top of this we have our usual competitions – with the emphasis on digital submissions for the first half of the year.
+Our usual competitions will have an emphasis on digital submissions for the first half of 2021.
 Plus we have our usual members’ evenings, sharing work online, and talks by some of our own members.
+The Club normally runs a substantial programme of outings between April and September – and sometimes in other months.
+For information you can visit the outings page.

 For all of this season’s events you need to be a member of the Club or an invited visitor.
 You cannot just “turn up”.
-We shall soon be sending, to all members, full details of the programme and how to take part.
+Regular information is sent to all members with information about the programme and how to take part.
 Contact us if you want to join or find out more.

 About Ilkley Camera Club